 The group’s leader, Frank Pelt told GWR that the bike is quite easy to ride, “just don’t turn any corners!”

-The Mijl Van Mares Werkploeg’s never-ending bicycle appears alongside loads of enormously impressive big stuff in Guinness World Records 2016: Out now.
+The Mijl Van Mares Werkploeg’s never-ending bicycle appears alongside loads of enormously impressive big stuff in Guinness World Records 2016.